khan-shimul/developersP/README.md

-# Developers
+# World-Devs

-This project was bootstrapped with [Developers](https://w-developers.netlify.app/).
+Here is the live project [Developers](https://w-developers.netlify.app/).

-## Short Intro About Developers
+## Short Intro

-• This web site is a marketplace for top engineers, programmers, coders
+• This web site is a marketplace for top engineers, programmers, coders.
 • You can hire best devs and engineers here.
 Top companies choose World-Devs freelancers for their           mission-critical software projects.
-• This is my react first project and also use bootstrap and some custom css
+• This is my react first project and also use bootstrap and some custom css.